yxnc/backdash-macro/README.md

 ## Key Features
 - Any type of user input such as holding the S key or the W key would not affect the execution of the backdash cancel, this allows for more freedom during backdash cancel
 - In spite of the fact that using DLLCalls for sleep timing is unnecessary, I decided why not? and such, this script uses DLLCalls (highprecisionsleep) for... high precision delay...
 - A Suspend/Unsuspend hotkey!
-You would have to manually open MacroGamer and stop the macro itself from running.
-Not with this one.
+You would have to manually open MacroGamer and stop the macro itself from running, quite obnoxious in my opinion.

 ## Prerequirements